-In this article, we’ll go through the difference between inside and outside sales.
+In this article, we’ll go through the difference between inside sales vs. outside sales.
+We’ll define:

 - Pros and cons of inside and outside sales